-Tihingan Village is a Balinese craftsmen’s village in Klungkung, East Bali, which is renowned for producing most of the island’s full range of original gamelan instruments.
-These range from gongs, the different metallophones that make up most of the gamelan ensemble, as well as two-sided drums.
+Tihingan Village is a Balinese craftsmen’s village in Klungkung in East Bali that’s renowned for producing most of the island’s original gamelan instruments.
+These include gongs, the different metallophones that make up most of the gamelan ensemble, as well as 2-sided drums.
 They even produce the ritual objects and brass and copper items used by Balinese priests in general prayers and holy blessings.
 Throughout the village are different gamelan smith households with workshops and galleries.
 Items crafted here carry the distinctive heritage mark that identifies the family that produced it.

 - Bali Hai Sunset Dinner Cruise